 As parents, let’s today decide to raise kids who learn that real love begins when we start loving those who are different from us.
 Here are three ways we can begin doing that.

 Before pointing fingers, jumping to conclusions, stereotyping, or making generalizations about what we see on TV, we need to study the history of a situation.
 The racial tensions in America today are not exclusive events.
 They are instead intertwined in a very complex history and underlying current of injustice and discrimination.

 We influence our children by our verbal and nonverbal reactions to the events that unfold.
 They pick up our attitudes, feelings, and especially our words.
-However, and I’m as guilty of this as anyone, those words are often spoken from bias and before we know the full truth.
+However, those words are often spoken from bias and before we know the full truth.
 The definition of ignorance is “a lack of knowledge.”
 Let’s practice listening before we speak.
 Learning before we teach.

 In the past year, I was invited into a multiracial group of men who respectfully discuss these issues from their vantage point.
 We read books and watch videos that stretch us.
 And though conversations are sometimes spirited, it’s Christ who unites us.

 There are three sides to every coin.
 Let’s be parents who study all sides to educate our children on injustice and teach them what it means to love those who are different.